Trust us to take care service needs for your vehicle.

 - Check tire inflation.
 Under-inflated tires can result in a loss of fuel efficiency.
 This is the least expensive form of preventive and safety maintenance.
 A good rule of thumb is to have tire inflation checked once a week.

 - Check battery cables and posts for corrosion and clean them as needed.
-The battery fluid also should be checked and filled if it is low, unless it is a maintenance-free battery.

 - Have the lighting system checked frequently, including headlights, turn signals, brake and taillights.